AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-boards-400-when-add-to-boards.md

 ---
-title: "Boards: 400 error when adding a task to a board"
+title: 'Boards: 400 error when adding a task to a board'
-description: "When a user is viewing a project and attempts to add a task to a board, the task is not added, and the user sees the an error.
-A workaround is available."
+description: When a user is viewing a project and attempts to add a task to a board, the task is not added, and the user sees the an error.
+A workaround is available.
 hidefromtoc: yes
 feature: Agile
+exl-id: 8bd8815c-d9e0-4258-8093-afb5283951e4
 ---
 # Boards: 400 error when adding a task to a board

 >[!NOTE]